 1.1 Program Name and Unique Identifier: 2024 Capital Improvement Projects (AHP I) 1.2 Program Description (This should be the description of the planned program.): This activity develops lots for residential use on Trust Lands statewide.
 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
 Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (24) Infrastructure to Support Housing [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): (2) Assist renters to become homeowners Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+If more than one outcome applies, create a separate program for each outcome.): (2) Assist renters to become homeowners Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): (2) Assist renters to become homeowners Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
 Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Undivided interest lessees and applicants meeting the 80% AMI income guidelines will receive vacant or improved lots for new home construction.
 1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): This activity covers the cost of the infrastructure for projects, including planning, design, engineering, construction, and construction management services.
 The level of NAHASDA funding for this activity is expected to slightly increase because in addition to the existing contract for engineering services in East Kapolei IIC, Oahu, planning is continuing for the lands transferred to DHHL in Ewa, Oahu.
 Other proposed developments may also require infrastructure funding.
-1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):
+1.8 APR : (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)): Construction of infrastructure for 115 single family turn-key residential lots for East Kapolei IIC, Oahu was completed of which 44 lots are expected to benefit NAHASDA income eligible households and is scheduled to be awarded in August 2025.
+In addition, the Hawaiian Homes Commission voted in December 2024 to declare a FONSI for the DHHI.
+Ewa Beach Homestead Master Plan and completion of the ERR is still underway.
+The Ewa Beach Homestead Project is expected to result in approximately 220 single family lots and approximately 120-160 low-rise multi-family units.

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program Improved Lots 0
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Improved Lots 0 44

-1.10: APR: If the program is behind schedule, ex ain why.
-(24 CFR § 1006.410(b)(2))
+1.10: APR: If the program is behind schedule, explain why.
+(24 CFR § 1006.410(b)(2)) $$\rm N/A$$